Banner

 Despite their best efforts, or maybe because of them, by the beginning of February Bexley’s story began to unravel.
 The more one learned the more the case against Councillor Fothergill looked like a malicious perversion of justice.
 There hadn’t even been a complaint.
 It had to be a stitch up and BiB began to reflect that view.

 Bexley Council's continued evasion accentuated the suspicions that they were up to their usual tricks and by the beginning of this month it seemed appropriate to prefix a statement to each relevant blog to explain what was believed to be the true situation.
-Maxine Fothergill was the victim not the villain.
+[Subsequently removed.} Maxine Fothergill was the victim not the villain.

 But why?
 What had she done to upset the small coterie of corrupt Councillors that blight Bexley Council?